 - Recall your intention.
 How was it addressed, perhaps in forms that were unexpected or not obvious?
 How are you still working with understanding this?
 If your experiences in ceremony feel disconnected or unrelated to your intention, imagine for a moment that somehow a secret, coded message was delivered within them.
 Explain how this is so.

 - Look at the sequence of your ceremonies as a story.
 See the themes; reflect and expand on the whole journey.
 What’s the narrative arc?
 Is the main character a hero or a victim, a fool or a sage?
 What is s/he is moving towards?
 What is the core struggle here?
-What does s/he need?
+Does s/he need something?

 - What are your biggest challenges in your integration process?
 The toughest areas?
 The easiest?
 What positive qualities and resources do you bring to the work?

 A Few Last Thoughts

 You can write inspiring quotes, lyrics, prayers, and mantras in your journal, paste in images and pictures, or draw and sketch.
 Dreams can make their way into your integration journal as well.